bcurran3/ChocolateyPackages/dell-platform-tags-utility/readme.md

 **BCURRAN3'S PACKAGE NOTES:**

-* Binary is included in the package.
-* BE CAREFUL with this, I know people who have been hacked.
-READ the warning in the package description.
+* This package downloads the installer via a version specific URL.
+It should never fail unless the version is completely removed from the vendor website.
-* I personally (sometimes) use and endorse this program.
+* I personally (sometimes) use and endorse this.

 ***